 It’s summer now and the temperatures are WARM!
 One of the biggest concerns to many during the hotter months is the problem of staying cool.
 Many people turn to their air conditioners, but that presents its own problems.

-Not only are air conditioners expensive to purchase, they are costly to run too.
+Not only are air conditioners expensive to purchase, but they are also costly to run too.
 They’ll shoot your electric bill sky-high before you can say “ice cream sundae”.

 Help to reduce your energy consumption this summer with these natural ways to stay cool without switching on the air conditioning.

 When it’s hot outside, you might not feel like eating so much.
-Try to stick to lighter meals such as salads, soups, stir fries, and grilled meat.
-Not only will lighter meals stop you feeling lethargic but if you make smart choices about your meal preparation you can avoid switching on your stove which will help to keep your house cooler.
+Try to stick to lighter meals such as salads, soups, stir-fries, and grilled meat.
+Not only will lighter meals stop you from feeling lethargic but if you make smart choices about your meal preparation you can avoid switching on your stove which will help to keep your house cooler.